 - Assign one person to every channel and make sure that everyone is working within five paces from each other.
 Interaction is important here.

 - Feed information from local candidate appearances, speeches and interviews.

 - Get a good copywriter for the text content pieces.

 - All of the above have to be either true and fabulous professionals or true believers.
 But moreover, they should have brain cells that work in the right direction.

 - Don’t expect miracles.
 Remember that social media is a long run in most of the cases.
 Don’t think that you will get where you want to be in no time.
 Start early.

 I can write probably 1000 more words on this topic, but I won’t.
-In addition, for now, I can only add a presentation I did back in university on Obama’s first election online strategy:
+Also, for now, I can only add a presentation I did back in university on Obama’s first election online strategy: